 With computer science skills permeating in every field of study, this gap will increase further!

 4. You want your daughter to start computer science early.

 The diversity problem persists over time.
-This happens is because although 91% of girls are aware of computer science, only 44% say they are willing to try it.
+This happens because, although 91% of girls are aware of computer science, only 44% say they are willing to try it.
 This is similar for minorities — 53% of blacks and 54% of Hispanics are open to trying it.

 5. Students enjoy computer science more than we think.

-Out of several academic disciplines, here we see that students actually enjoy computer science.
+Out of several academic disciplines, this chart show that students actually enjoy computer science.
 Surprising?

 6. Most middle school parents want their child to learn computer science, but schools don’t teach it yet.